matiaspedelhez/react-coffee-webpage/README.md

 ## Technologies used in this website:

-ReactJS, static and functional components, SASS, SVG manipulation, mobile-friendly design (responsive), useState, useEffect and useRef hooks, and Google Maps integration.
+ReactJS, functional components, SASS, SVG manipulation, mobile-friendly design (responsive), useState, useEffect and useRef hooks, and Google Maps integration.

 ## Preview: